codefresh-plugins/cf-deploy-dcos/README.md

       - IMAGE_NAME=${{IMAGE_NAME}}
       - IMAGE_TAG=${{IMAGE_TAG}}
 ```
-We define freestyle step (DeployToDcos in the example above) and environment variables the same as in Codefresh pipeline
+We define freestyle step (DeployToDcos in the example above) and environment variables the same as in the Codefresh pipeline.

 ```
 deployment.tmpl